eficode-academy/istio-katas/008-observe-network-delays.md

 </details>

 Istio supports distributed tracing through the envoy proxy sidecar.
-The proxies **automatically** generate trace spans on behalf applications they proxy.
-The sidecar proxy will send the tracing information directly to the tracing backends on **behalf** of the application(s) being proxied.
+The proxies **automatically** generate trace spans on **behalf** applications they proxy.

+The sidecar proxy will send the tracing information directly to the tracing backends.
 So the application developer does **not** know or worry about a distributed tracing backend.

 Istio supports a number of tracing backend, Zipkin, Jaeger, Lightstep, and Datadog.
 We will be using